-To get a closer look at user behavior on an individual level, Google Analytics 4 includes a new View user snapshot tool.
+To get a closer look at user behavior on an individual level, GA4 includes a new View user snapshot tool.
 This gives you an anonymized view of a random user’s activity timeline and profile.

 - During busy shopping days like Black Friday and Cyber Monday, you can see how many people are visiting your site in real-time.

 - Keep an eye on the results of a recent email campaign, influencer post, or other sources of expected traffic growth.

 Acquisition reports reveal the origins of traffic, conversions, and sales for your online shop, offering important marketing information for all of your platforms and revealing new avenues for attracting clients.

 There are three default acquisition records.
 These reports will show a number of important data for each traffic source.